-a.
-Due to the high thermal efficiency of the boiler condensation in the flue will occur.
-It is strongly recommended that twin wall or insulated flue pipe is used on all external flue installations.
+- a.
+Due to the high thermal efficiency of the boiler condensation in the flue may occur.
+It is strongly recommended that twin wall or insulated flue pipe is used on all external flue installations. - b.

-b.
 Care should be taken to ensure that the flue is installed such that any condensation is continuously drained.
 All flues should have a maximum slope of 2° upwards in the direction of the exhaust gas flow (no horizontal sections).
 All joints should be such that any condensation is directed back down the slope to an open drain connection in the flue.
 The drain pipe must be manufactured from a corrosion resistant material and be at least 15mm diameter.
-It must also have a fall of at least 2-3° (approx. 30-50mm per meter) and connect to a drain via a waste trap.
+It must also have a fall of at least 2-3° (approx. 30-50mm per meter) and connect to a drain via a waste trap. - c.

-c.
 Boiler flue outlet sizes -

-The connection to the boiler is suitable for 150mm flue duct, for connection to an open flue (chimney) system.
-The resistance and maximum length of the flue system components is detailed in Figure C1.1
+The connection to the boiler is suitable for 100mm flue duct, for connection to an open flue (chimney) system.
+The resistance and maximum length of the flue system components is detailed in Figure C1.1.

 A flue system designed with the same diameter as the boiler flue outlet may not provide satisfactory performance in all applications.
+Conversely a flue system designed with a smaller diameter than the boiler flue outlet may provide satisfactory performance.
 Consideration must be given to the correct calculation of the required flue size.
 If in any doubt consult Hamworthy Heating Ltd who can supply a full flue design and installation service.